 20-30% of first year’s salary, just for find the right person, seems like borderline extortion.
 But, it actually “makes sense” for companies to pay this rate, assuming they can’t do the same job as quickly as these recruiters can.
 The reason is simple: each day an employee isn’t working at the company, they are costing the company huge amounts of money.

-Time to Fill
+What is Time to Fill?

-How The ATS Affects Time To Fill
+How an ATS Reduces Time To Fill

 How your ATS affects time to fill depends on which ATS you use.
 Here’s how most ATS’s decrease time to fill:

-More quality applicants faster due to mobile optimized application workflows
+- More quality applicants faster due to mobile optimized application workflows

-More applicants through better referral programs
+- More applicants through better referral programs

-More applicants by searchability of past applicants within the database
+- More applicants by searchability of past applicants within the database

-Better candidate experience that leads to faster interview cycles and higher acceptance rates
+- Better candidate experience that leads to faster interview cycles and higher acceptance rates

-Better workflows that leads to higher recruiter productivity
+- Better workflows that leads to higher recruiter productivity

 It may seem crazy that so much value can come from modest decreases in time to fill.
 But, let’s think about this for a second.